mucsci-students/2021fa-420-DepressureSoft/README.md

 6. Once opened go to the 'UMLInterface.java'

-7. Right-click anywhere within 'UMLInterface.java' and select 'Run Java' and refer to incode instructions to run the program.
+7. Right-click anywhere within 'UMLInterface.java' and select 'Run Java' and refer to incode instructions on how to navigate the program.

 Note: Save/Load functionality has been delayed until sprint 2.